tylertraviss/TalentAgencySystem/docs/doc.md

 -- description of the project and the objectives we seek by applying the design patterns --

+# Contributors
+-- copy this from our readme.md --

 # UML DIagrams
 ## System UML Diagram
 -- insert system UML -- <br>